 The owls that roost in the black yew

 And with a red eye look you through,

 Are eastern gods; they meditate.

 When night, supplanting the weak sun,

 Resumes her interrupted power.

 Their attitude instructs the wise

 To shun all action, all surprise.

 Of having all but moved a bit.

 This is a Great-horned Owl photographed just off a Berkeley hiking trail.
-She was observing us without anyone observing her … until Hugh and I caught the anomalous shape in the tree.
-We didn’t stay long — didn’t want to draw attention to her on a popular hiking route.
-She didn’t show any signs of disturbance during our short photo shoot.
+She was observing us without anyone observing her … until Hugh and I caught the anomalous shape in the tree as we walked by.
+We didn’t want to draw attention to her on a popular hiking route, so I snapped just two photos then moved on.